Jollywatt/typst-fletcher/docs/manual.typ

 Shorthands like `"<->"` expand into specific `edge()` options.
 For example, `edge(a, b, "|=>")` is equivalent to `edge(a, b, marks: ("bar", "doublehead"), extrude: (−2, 2))`.
 Mark names such as `"bar"` or `"doublehead"` are themselves shorthands for dictionaries defining the marks' parameters.
-These parameters can be retrieved from the mark name as follows:
+These can be retrieved from the mark name as follows:
 #code-example-row(```typ
 #fletcher.interpret-mark("doublehead")
 // In this particular example: